phonegap/phonegap-docs/docs/3-references/stockpile-app/7-details-page.html.md

     }
 ```

-4. Define the `onPageBeforeAnimation` handler to disable exposition if enabled:
+4. Define the `onPageBeforeAnimation` handler to disable exposition if enabled (see the [Framework7 Photo Browser](http://framework7.io/vue/photo-browser.html) component docs for more details):

  ```javascript
     methods: {